 Model Context Protocol (MCP)

 In the Prismatic MCP Server, the tools are implemented as agent flows.
-By using agent flows, as your tools you're able to add validation, better error handling using either the Low Code UI or you can leverage the full power of Code Native Integrations to build your flows.
+By using agent flows as your tools, you're able to add validation and better error handling using either the Low Code UI or you can leverage the full power of Code Native Integrations to build your flows.

 Before connecting Prismatic's MCP server (or before building your own), ensure that you've created agent flows that have invocation schema, so your LLM has something to query.

-Prismatic's offers a hosted MCP server can be used to connect to your agent flows.
+Prismatic offers a hosted MCP server that can be used to connect to your agent flows.
 Below are MCP endpoints for Prismatic's public regions.
-During the preview release we only support the public endpoints, but will be adding support for white labeling.
 If your organization uses private stack, please contact support for your MCP endpoint.

 Region | MCP Endpoint |